fNIRS/snirf/snirf_specification.md

 <h3>/nirs/probe/correlationTimeDelays [Optional] </h3>
 <dt>./probe.correlationTimeDelays</dt><tt>[Type: numeric 1D array] [Location: /nirs/probe/correlationTimeDelays ] </tt>
 <dd>This field describes the time delays used for diffuse correlation spectroscopy measurements.
-This field is only required for diffuse correlation spectroscopy data types, and is indexed by
-<i>measurementList(k).dataTypeIndex</i>.
-The indexing of this field is paired with the indexing of <i>probe.correlationTimeDelayWidths</i>.<dd>
+This field is only required for diffuse correlation spectroscopy data types, and is indexed by <i>measurementList(k).dataTypeIndex</i>.
+The indexing of this field is paired with the indexing of <i>probe.correlationTimeDelayWidths</i>.</dd>

 <h3>/nirs/probe/correlationTimeDelayWidths [Optional] </h3>
 <dt>./probe.correlationTimeDelayWidths</dt><tt>[Type: numeric 1D array] [Location: /nirs/probe/correlationTimeDelayWidths ] </tt>
 <dd>This field describes the time delay widths used for diffuse correlation spectroscopy measurements.
-This field is only required for gated time domain data types, and is indexed by
-<i>measurementList(k).dataTypeIndex</i>.
-The indexing of this field is paired with the indexing of <i>probe.correlationTimeDelays</i>.  <dd>
+This field is only required for gated time domain data types, and is indexed by <i>measurementList(k).dataTypeIndex</i>.
+The indexing of this field is paired with the indexing of <i>probe.correlationTimeDelays</i>.  </dd>

 <h3>/nirs/probe/sourceLabels [Optional] </h3>
-<dt>/nirs/probe.sourceLabels{0}</dt><tt>[Type: indexed string]
-[Location: /nirs/probe/sourceLabels{0} indexed from 1]</tt>
+<dt>/nirs/probe.sourceLabels{0}</dt><tt>[Type: indexed string] [Location: /nirs/probe/sourceLabels{0} indexed from 1]</tt>
-<dd>This is a string array providing user friendly or instrument specific
-labels for each source.
-Each element of the array must be a unique string among both <i>probe.sourceLabels</i> and <i>probe.detectorLabels</i>.
-This can be of size <tt>&lt;number of sources&gt;
+<dd>This is a string array providing user friendly or instrument specific labels for each source.
+Each element of the array must be a unique string among both <i>probe.sourceLabels</i> and <i>probe.detectorLabels</i>.This can be of size <tt>&lt;number of sources&gt;
-x 1</tt> or <tt>&lt;number of sources&gt; x &lt;number of
-wavelengths&gt;</tt>.
-This is indexed by <i>measurementList(k).sourceIndex</i> and
+x 1</tt> or <tt>&lt;number of sources&gt; x &lt;number of wavelengths&gt;</tt>.
+This is indexed by <i>measurementList(k).sourceIndex</i> and <i>measurementList(k).wavelengthIndex</i>.</dd>
-<i>measurementList(k).wavelengthIndex</i>.</dd>

 <h3>/nirs/probe/detectorLabels [Optional] </h3>
-<dt>/nirs/probe/detectorLabels{0}</dt><tt>[Type: indexed string]
-[Location: /nirs/probe.detectorLabels{0} indexed from 1]</tt>
+<dt>/nirs/probe/detectorLabels{0}</dt><tt>[Type: indexed string] [Location: /nirs/probe.detectorLabels{0} indexed from 1]</tt>
-<dd>This is a string array providing user friendly or instrument specific
-labels for each detector.
+<dd>This is a string array providing user friendly or instrument specific labels for each detector.
 Each element of the array must be a unique string among both <i>probe.sourceLabels</i> and <i>probe.detectorLabels</i>.
 This is indexed by <i>measurementList(k).detectorIndex</i>.</dd>

 <h3>/nirs/probe/landmarkPos [Optional] </h3>
 <dt>./probe.landmarkPos</dt><tt>[Type: numeric 2D array] [Location: /nirs/probe/landmarkPos] </tt>
-<dd>This is a 2-D array storing the neurological landmark positions measurement
-from 3-D digitization and tracking systems to facilitate the registration and mapping of optical data to brain anatomy.
+<dd>This is a 2-D array storing the neurological landmark positions measurement from 3-D digitization and tracking systems to facilitate the registration and mapping of optical data to brain anatomy.
 This array should contain a minimum of 3 columns, representing the x, y and z coordinates of the digitized landmark positions.
 If a 4th column presents, it stores the index to the labels of the given landmark.
 Label names are stored in the <i>probe.landmarkLabels</i> subfield.
 An label index of 0 refers to an undefined landmark. </dd>

 <h3>/nirs/probe/landmarkPos3D [Optional] </h3>
 <dt>./probe.landmarkPos3D</dt><tt>[Type: numeric 2D array] [Location: /nirs/probe.landmarkPos3D] </tt>
-<dd>This is a 2-D array storing the neurological landmark positions measurement
-from 3-D digitization and tracking systems to facilitate the registration and mapping of optical data to brain anatomy.
+<dd>This is a 2-D array storing the neurological landmark positions measurement from 3-D digitization and tracking systems to facilitate the registration and mapping of optical data to brain anatomy.
 This array should contain a minimum of 3 columns, representing the x, y and z coordinates of the digitized landmark positions.
 If a 4th column presents, it stores the index to the labels of the given landmark.
 Label names are stored in the <i>probe.landmarkLabels</i> subfield.
 An label index of 0 refers to an undefined landmark. </dd>

 <h3>/nirs/probe/landmarkLabels{0} [Optional] </h3>
-<dt>./probe/landmarkLabels{0}</dt><tt>[Type: indexed string]
-[Location: /nirs/probe/landmarkLabels{0} indexed from 1]</tt>
+<dt>./probe/landmarkLabels{0}</dt><tt>[Type: indexed string] [Location: /nirs/probe/landmarkLabels{0} indexed from 1]</tt>
 <dd>This string array stores the names of the landmarks.
-The first string
-denotes the name of the landmarks with an index of 1 in the 4th column of
-<i>probe.landmark</i>, and so on.
-One can adopt the commonly used 10-20 landmark
-names, such as "Nasion", "Inion", "Cz" etc, or use user-defined landmark labels.
+The first string denotes the name of the landmarks with an index of 1 in the 4th column of <i>probe.landmark</i>, and so on.
+One can adopt the commonly used 10-20 landmark names, such as "Nasion", "Inion", "Cz" etc, or use user-defined landmark labels.
 The landmark label can also use the unique source and detector labels defined in <i>probe.sourceLabels</i> and <i>probe.detectorLabels</i>, respectively, to associate the given landmark to a specific source or detector.
 All strings are ASCII encoded char arrays.</dd>

 <h3>/nirs/probe/useLocalIndex [Optional] </h3>
 <dt>/nirs/probeuseLocalIndex</dt><tt>[Type: integer] [Location: nirs/probe/useLocalIndex]</tt>
-<dd>For modular fNIRS systems, setting this flag to a non-zero integer indicates
-that <i>measurementList(k).sourceIndex</i> and <i>measurementList(k).detectorIndex</i> are module-specific
-local-indices.
-One must also include <i>measurementList(k).moduleIndex</i> in the <i>measurementList</i>
-structure in order to restore the global indices of the sources/detectors.</dd>
+<dd>For modular fNIRS systems, setting this flag to a non-zero integer indicates that <i>measurementList(k).sourceIndex</i> and <i>measurementList(k).detectorIndex</i> are module-specific local-indices.
+One must also include <i>measurementList(k).moduleIndex</i> in the <i>measurementList</i> structure in order to restore the global indices of the sources/detectors.</dd>

 <h3>/nirs/metaDataTags{0} [Required] </h3>
 <dt>./metaDataTags{0}</dt><tt>[Type: group array] [Location: /nirs/metaDataTags ]</tt>
-<dd>This is a two column string array of arbitrary length consisting of any
-key/value pairs the user (or manufacturer) would like to put in.
+<dd>This is a two column string array of arbitrary length consisting of any key/value pairs the user (or manufacturer) would like to put in.
 Each row of the array consists of two strings.
 Some possible examples:

 ```
 ['ManufacturerName','ISS'],